Adeshppp/Algorithms-in-JAVA/Week 1/README.md

-   tree to the larger tree accordingly. e.g: if union(x,y) algorithm will check the trees in which these x and y element located. if height of the tree of x has height less that y's tree then tree of x will be connected to the root of y's tree.
+   tree to the larger tree accordingly. e.g: if union(x,y) algorithm will check the trees in which these x and y element located. if height of the tree of x has height less than y's tree then tree of x will be connected to the root of y's tree.
 2. Weighted Quick Union with Path Compression. this algo makes it possible to solve problems that could not otherwise be treated.